Natural Childbirth – Stages, Benefits & How to Prepare

-The second stage of natural childbirth only starts after the cervix is completely dilated, and lasts for around 1.5 to two hours for first-time pregnancy.
-During this stage, you will experience the maximum urge towards pushing down your baby and will be followed by increased breathlessness and fatigue.
-You will also experience intense pain around your vaginal areas, as your baby’s head protrudes out around the vaginal opening.
+The second stage of natural childbirth only starts after the cervix is completely dilated and lasts for around 1.5 to two hours for first-time pregnancy.
+During this stage, you will experience the maximum urge towards pushing down your baby, which will be followed by increased breathlessness and fatigue.
+You will also experience intense pain around your vaginal areas as your baby’s head protrudes out around the vaginal opening.

 3. Placenta Delivery

-With the placenta delivery, the process of natural childbirth is completed.
+With placenta delivery, the process of natural childbirth is completed.

 Benefits of Giving Birth Naturally

 While natural childbirth is a test of how much you can endure extreme pain, it does offer many benefits, including: